OXKernel/StreamCipher/README.md

 * You will be prompted for a non-echoed key password which is not saved.
 * The key\_file is generated in the encryption step and is an encrypted file using the supplied password.

+## Security:

+No claim is being made as to the security of this algorithm or it's implementation.
+Future research is needed.

 ## Author
 Roger Doss